ElMassimo/vite_ruby/docs/guide/migration.md

 ## Webpacker 📦

+When migrating from [Webpacker], start by following the [guide] to get a [basic setup][sourceCodeDir] working before proceeding to migrate existing code.

-When migrating from [Webpacker], the installation script will detect if the `app/javascript` directory exists, and use that in your `config/vite.json` instead of the [default][sourceCodeDir].
+During installation, Vite Ruby detect if the `app/javascript` directory exists, and use that in your `config/vite.json` instead of the [default][sourceCodeDir].

 ```json
 {